Cryptolens/docs/legal/DataPolicy.md

 ## What data we collect
 In short, we collect two types of data: data about you and data about your customers.
 In cases where your customers integrate your software (eg. a library/SDK) as a part of theirs, the end user is also their customers.

-To make this as general as possible, we will go through the features in SKM and describe who this data belongs to.
+To make this as general as possible, we will go through the features in Cryptolens and describe who this data belongs to.

 ### Products
 Products is a way of grouping licenses.
 Many of the parameters in a product such as `name`, `description` and `licenses` belong to you directly.
 However, if you collect information in the `notes` field or `data objects` that can be linked, directly or indirectly to a person, this then becomes personally identifiable information.